marcocod/epub-repair-tool/README.md

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/jar.png?raw=true)

 Only ePub with problems are shown in the list.
 For each file you can check the invalid entries detected by the tool.
-Clicking on button "Repair files" you fix the problem for all listed files.
+Clicking on button "Repair files" you can fix the problem for all listed files.
-Note that this tool doens't create any backup file.
+Note that this tool doesn't create any backup file.

 # How to build